juncture-digital/essays/docs/getting-started/README.md

 ### [⇧](#create-essay) Add essay text {#adding-text}

 In this example we will use text from the _Bedroom in Arles_ Wikipedia article.
-In this video clip text is copied from various sections of the Wikipedia article and pasted into the Juncture editor window.  ==The result of this copy and paste sequence=={1:14} is the addiiton of unformatted text in our essay.
+In this video clip text is copied from various sections of the Wikipedia article and pasted into the Juncture editor window.  ==The result of this copy and paste sequence=={1:14} is the addition of unformatted text in our essay.
 In the next portion of the tutorial we will perform some light formatting using some Markdown tags.

 .ve-media gh:juncture-digital/media/videos/Add_Text.mp4 width=80%